-- 1 Drivers Are Usually at Fault When a Pedestrian Is Injured
+- 1 Who Is At Fault When a Pedestrian Is Injured?

 - 2 How Will My Medical Bills Be Paid?